Aktualisiert: 12. Jan. 2021

 In this part of the Guide's Manual, I want to talk about what I consider to be the single best technique to employ as a guide.
-I have already hinted in previous blogs that you should aim to continuously brief your tour, and today I would like to explain what I mean by that.
+I have already hinted in previous blogs that you should aim to brief your tour continuously, and today I would like to explain what I mean by that.

 If you worked as a guide for any amount of time, you probably employed elements of or even the complete technique already.
-It is something so ingrained with the idea of being a guide that for most people, it just happens subconsciously.
+It is so ingrained with the idea of being a guide that it just happens subconsciously for most people.
 But for me as a guide, having something happen in the subconscious is actually not desirable, despite so much of our society promoting this idea that: "You want to be so familiar with a process that it happens subconsciously."

-Well, what happens in your subconscious can not be controlled by you, and every element you can not be in charge of as a guide needs to be reduced as much as possible.
-You are responsible for knowing your limits, knowing your biases and actively thinking about anything you do on a guided tour because doing so reduces the risk of incidents and that should always be the most important goal for you to work towards.
+What happens in your subconscious can not be controlled by you, and every element you can not be in charge of as a guide needs to be reduced as much as possible.
+You are responsible for knowing your limits, knowing your biases and actively thinking about anything you do on a guided tour because doing so reduces the risk of incidents.
+That should always be the most important goal for you to work towards.